deadmau915/OO_Programming_PHP/README.md

 ## Conclusion

-There were some concepts that I didn't know like ban Inheritance and overriding, also how to implement some concepts and the usage of some keywords, by the end of this course I fell a better developer, we never stop to learn!!
+There were some concepts that I didn't know like ban Inheritance and overriding, also how to implement some concepts and the usage of some keywords, by the end of this course I feel a better developer, we never stop to learn!!